kaidez/kaidez.com/_drafts/2015-07-28-custom-click-to-tweet-button.md

 </html>
 {% endprism %}

-There are two key page elements: the `<h2>` tag with an id of `blog-post-title` and the `<a>` tag with an id of `tweet-this-post`.
+The two key page elements are: 1) the `<h2>` tag with an id of `blog-post-title`, and 2) the `<a>` tag with an id of `tweet-this-post`.

-The `<h2>` represents this blog post's title.
-We'll use the copy inside this tag for the copy of our Tweet.
+The `<h2>` represents the blog post's title.
+We'll use the copy inside of it for the copy of our Tweet.

 The `<a>` tag is our "Click to Tweet" link.
 We'll use JavaScript to bind functionality to the tag that builds our Tweet whenever it's clicked.

 Then we're linking jQuery to our site and are also linking a file called `tweetButton.js`.
-This file will contain the Click to Tweet code and will be our main focus throughout this tutorial.
+The latter file will contain the Click to Tweet code, and will be our main focus throughout this tutorial.

 Then there's the CSS...
 {% prism markup %}